johnalison/obsidian-notes/Input/Books/GeneralChemistry.md

 - When proteins are heated in acidic or basic solutions they produce substances called amino acids.

 - Proteins are an important part of food.
 They are digested by the stomach and intestines, being split into amino acids.
 These smaller molecules are able to pass through the walls of the stomach and intestines into the blood stream, where they are carried to the tissues, where they may serve as building blocks for the manufacture of the bodies proteins.
   Carbohydrates are split into simple sugars in digestion and then pass into the blood stream.
-They sugars are converted in the liver into glycogen, an important source of energy for animals.
+The sugars are converted in the liver into glycogen, an important source of energy for animals.
 Glycogen combines with oxygen to form C02 and water + energy, part of which can be used for doing work and part to keep the body warm.
 The nitrogen of the protein molecules that are town down is eliminated in urine.

 - Nine amino acids are essential to man.
 It is not enough, however, that the diet contain proteins that provides these 9 amino acids, and sufficient supply of carbs and fats to provide energy.
 Other substances both inorganic and organic are also essential to health.
 The inorganic requirements are sodium, chloride, potassium, calcium, magnesium, iodine, phosphorus and several transition metals.
 The other organic requirements are called vitamins.